opensource-force/osf-blog/content/posts/back-to-base-ics/index.md

 How often do you click on the stuff your friends send you?

-Now we're talking about my stack here, and while I've gotten tons of help, it's still sort of mine to shepherd for now, and so I'd like to make something quite clear.
+Now we're going to start talking about my stack here, and while I've gotten tons of help, it's still sort of mine to shepherd for now, and so I'd like to make something quite clear.
 I think you, like all people, are cool and interesting, but if I'm going to get to know you it's going to be over coffee or beers some time, and not through the systematic harvesting and exploitative usage of your personal data.
 I have neither the interest nor the time to do so, and I don't really trust myself to protect your personal data [from the 1337 h4x0rz of the world](https://www.breachsense.com/breaches/).